akonecki/CodingProjects/ctci/iteration1/chapter4/README.md

 - break-up into at least two parts.
 - 1. finding the root of T2.
 - 2. Iterating between T1 & T2 for comparison.
+- implementation will **NOT** consider wrapper modification w.r.t insertion.